eleblanc-ai/SweetPea/docs/demo-walkthrough.md

         })
 ```

-Just to the right of the HTML button, the value of `timeString` is evaluated and displayed on the screen in an [`Alert` component](https://mui.com/material-ui/react-alert/).
+The value of `timeString` is evaluated and displayed on the screen in an [`Alert` component](https://mui.com/material-ui/react-alert/).

 <!-- [React Hooks](https://reactjs.org/docs/hooks-intro.html).*-->